skambuilds/PySpark-EMR-FraudDetection/README.md

 	Apply complete!
 Resources: 11 added, 0 changed, 0 destroyed.

-##### Fraud Detection Model Execution as a Step with AWS CLI
+##### Monitoring the Step Execution

+You can inspect the fraud detection model execution via the AWS Console.
+Just login and select the EMR service.
+Then click on the active cluster with the name you insert in the **test.tf** terraform configuration file.
+Finally go into the step tab to control its status.

 ##### Destroy infrastructure

-After the step execution has been completed we want to clean up all the AWS resources so that we don’t run up a huge bill.
+After the step execution has been completed we want to clean up all the AWS resources.
 This can be performed with the following command:

 	$ terraform destroy